Schr\"oder's problems and scaling limits of random trees: Combinatorial models and Galton-Watson trees

 \begin{Def}[\cite{McPW08}] A fragmentation of the finite set $B$ is a collection $\mathbf{t}_B$ of non-empty subsets of $B$ such that \begin{enumerate} \item $B\in \mathbf{t}_B$ \item If $\# B\geq 2$ then there is a partition of $B$ into $k\geq 2$ parts $B_1,\dots,B_k$, called the children of $B$, such that

 where $\mathbf{t}_{B_i}$ is a fragmentation of $B_i$. \end{enumerate} \end{Def}

-We can naturally consider $\mathbf{t}_B$ as a tree whose vertices are the elements of $\mathbf{t}_B$ and whose edges are defined by the parent child relationship.
+We can naturally consider $\mathbf{t}_B$ as a tree whose vertices are the elements of $\mathbf{t}_B$ and whose edges are defined by the parent-child relationship.
 Considering the properties of such a tree leads naturally to the following definition of a \emph{fragmentation tree} on $B$.

 \begin{Def} A \textit{fragmentation tree} $T$ on $n$ leaves is a rooted tree such that \begin{enumerate} \item The root of $T$ does not have degree $1$, \item $T$ has no non-root vertices of degree $2$, \item The leaves of $T$ are labeled by a set $B$ with $\#B=n$.
 We denote the label of a leaf $v$ by $\ell(v)$. \end{enumerate} \end{Def}